Departamento-de-Engenharia-Informatica/lapr5-23-24-g19/docs/us1080/README.md

 -   The user should be prevented from submitting the form if the minimum floor input exceeds the maximum floor input.
 -   The user should be prevented from submitting the form if anything other than an integer is entered.
+-   The user should be prevented from submiiting the form if either minimum floor number or maximum floor number is a negative value
 -   The user interface must effectively present the buildings along with their respective specifications and details.

 ### 4.1 Outcomes